 Equity Corps has established an Attorney Panel to represent persons eligible for services and who are not otherwise represented by the program.
 Panel attorneys will be contracted to provide full-scope and limited-scope representation to individuals needing immigration services in order to achieve this goal.

-Download the ECO Panel Attorney Guidance (v.
-April 2022) here.
+Download the ECO Panel Attorney Guidance (effective October 1, 2022) here.

 SB1543 Clearinghouse Request for Proposal